 3) Go large with feature pieces.

 In a large, open space you may wish to create an area that feels more protective and intimate.
-Decorative screens are the key for an instant effect!
-A partially folded screen behind a sofa will allow you to create two separate areas, for example a division between a living and dining room.
+Decorative screens are the key to an instant effect!
+A partially folded screen behind a sofa will allow you to create two separate areas, for example, a division between a living and dining room.
 An extra cosy effect would be to add lighting to your screen, also making it a feature!

-The more light in a room the more space you appear to have available, to create that cosy feel use ambient lighting such as lamps, down-lighting and dimmer switches!
+The more light in a room the more space you appear to have available, to create that cosy feel use ambient lightings such as lamps, down-lighting and dimmer switches!
 Using down lighting under cupboards and shelving will highlight particular areas, perhaps in an office the focus would be on the desk only, also used alongside a textured wall surface this will create a feature point in itself through a shadowing effect!

 Sometimes a coffee table just isn’t enough of a strong feature between a spacious seating arrangement, substituting your coffee table for an upholstered ottoman will close the gap whilst adding an undeniable air of opulence within your interior!
 Contrasting colours and bold patterns could turn this into the talking point of your room!